missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 date: 2020-05-20
 image:
   path: /laptop-talking-hands.jpg
-  alt: Man with tattooed arms balancing a laptop on his lap with one hand, with his other hand slightly raised.
-His face is hidden.
+  alt: A masculine-presenting person with tattooed arms balancing a laptop on their lap with one hand, with their other hand slightly raised.
+Their face is hidden.
   width: 1200
   height: 800
   caption: '<a href="https://unsplash.com/photos/Rx_ItZAek_Q" target="_blank" rel="nofollow noopener">Photo by Oleg Ivanov on Unsplash</a>'